Skip to content

 Storage Services at CHPC

-CHPC currently offers four different types of storage: home directories, group space, scratch file systems, and a new archive storage system.
+CHPC currently offers four different types of storage: home directories, group space, scratch file systems, and an archive storage system.
 All storage types are accessible from all CHPC resources, excluding the archive storage system.
-Data on the new archive storage space must be moved to one of the other spaces in order to be accessible.
+Data on the archive storage space must be moved to one of the other spaces in order to be accessible.

 For more information on CHPC data policies, including details on current backup policies, please visit our File Storage Policies page.

-***Remember that you should always have an additional copy or possibly multiple copies, on independent storage systems, for any crucial/critical data.
-While storage systems built with data resiliency mechanisms (such as RAID and erasure coding mentioned in the offerings listed below or other similar technologies) allow for multiple component failures, they do not offer any protection for large scale hardware failures, software failures leading to corruption, or for accidental deletion or overwriting of data.
-Please take the necessary steps to protect your data to the level you deem necessary.***
+Please remember that you should always have an additional copy, and possibly multiple copies, of any critical data on independent storage systems.
+While storage systems built with data resiliency mechanisms (such as RAID and erasure coding mentioned in the offerings listed below or other, similar technologies) allow for multiple component failures, they do not offer any protection against large-scale hardware failures, software failures leading to corruption, or the accidental deletion or overwriting of data.
+Please take the necessary steps to protect your data to the level you deem necessary.

 Home Directories